aldy505/bob/README.md

 doesn't provide other types of queries for creating a table, upsert, and some other things.
 Bob is meant to fill those gaps.

-The different between Bob and Squirrel is that Bob is solely a query builder.
+The difference between Bob and Squirrel is that Bob is solely a query builder.
-The users have to execute and manage the SQL connection themself.
+The users have to execute and manage the SQL connection themselves.
-Meaning there are no ExecWith() function implemented on Bob, as you can find it on Squirrel.
+Meaning there is no ExecWith() function implemented in Bob, as you can find it on Squirrel.

 The purpose of an SQL query builder is to prevent any typo or mistypes